 On January 1, 2019, the Company adopted ASC 842 using the modified retrospective transition approach allowed under ASU 2018-11 which releases companies from presenting comparative periods and related disclosures under ASC 842 and requires a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption (see Note 2).
 The Company is party to two operating leases for office and laboratory space.
 The Company's finance leases are immaterial both individually and in the aggregate.
 The Company has elected to apply the short-term lease exception to all leases of one year or less.
-Rent expense for three months ended March 31, 2020 and 2019 was \$62,909 and \$69,905, respectively, which are included in operating expenses.
+Rent expense for three and nine months ended September 30, 2020 was \$84,482 and \$241,807, respectively.
+Rent expense for the three and nine months ended September 30, 2019 was \$38,734 and \$166,518, respectively.